donghyunli/donghyunli.github.io/_pages/about.md

 ## News
 ### 2025
+- [Nov] 📖 MD-SNN is accepted to the 29th Design, Automation and Test in Europe Conference (DATE).
 - [Sep] 📖 Two papers, [DuoGPT](https://arxiv.org/pdf/2506.20194), [OpenWorldSAM](https://arxiv.org/pdf/2507.05427) are accepted to Neural Information Processing Systems (NeurIPS).
 - [Jul] 📖 [STAtten](https://openaccess.thecvf.com/content/CVPR2025/papers/Lee_Spiking_Transformer_with_Spatial-Temporal_Attention_CVPR_2025_paper.pdf) is accepted to 2nd Workshop on Neuromorphic Vision (NeVi) of ICCV.
 - [May] 📖 [One paper](https://arxiv.org/pdf/2504.02692) is accepted to International Conference on Machine Learning (ICML).